C4b1nb0yEnterprise/Remote-Rotom/README.md

 # Remote-Rotom

-Remote-Rotom is a Discord bot for [Rotom](https://github.com/UnownHash/Rotom) by UnownHash, built with [Discord.js](https://discord.js.org).
+Remote-Rotom is an unofficial Discord bot for [Rotom](https://github.com/UnownHash/Rotom) by UnownHash, built with [Discord.js](https://discord.js.org).

 ## Features
 - Only accepts interactions from users with a specific Discord role.